 Under Medicare the actual work of processing claims is performed by private contractors that bid to do the administrative work on competitive contracts.
 Medicare contractors receive a few pennies for each claim they process.
 The contractors do not make any extra money if they deny a claim.
 This eliminates the conflict of interest that private profit-seeking insurance companies have with their customers.

 Private Insurance Companies Can Compete For Medicare Business

 Medicare includes an option called Medicare Advantage where private insurance companies offer insurance plans to compete with standard Medicare.
-Medicare Advantage insurance plans must comply with Medicare standards and provide a certain minimum coverage and benefits.
-Standard Medicare Advantage plans cost the same as Medicare, and companies also offer enhanced Medicare Advantage plans that provide richer benefits for those enrollees willing to pay the higher monthly premium.
+Basic Medicare Advantage plans cost the same as standard Medicare.
+Insurers also offer enhanced Medicare Advantage plans that provide richer benefits than standard Medicare for enrollees willing to pay a higher monthly premium.
 About 30% of Medicare enrollees decide to enroll in a Medicare Advantage plan instead of standard Medicare.
 Enrollees can change their plan every year.

 WHAT IS MEDICARE-FOR-ALL?

-Medicare-for-all is a proposal to expand Medicare to make it available to American citizens of all ages.
+Medicare-for-all is a proposal to expand Medicare to cover American citizens of all ages.
 It would replace most of the private individual and group health insurance plans and eliminate all of their different rules, procedures, forms, schemes to deny claims, and the provider networks that limit patients choices of doctors and hospitals.
-Under expanded Medicare every American that enrolled would be covered by standard Medicare or an optional Medicare Advantage plan to pay their medical bills and you would be able to choose the doctor and hospital where you get medical care.
+Under expanded Medicare every American that enrolled would be covered by standard Medicare or an optional Medicare Advantage plan to pay their medical bills.
 Most doctors and hospitals in America accept Medicare.

 WHY MEDICARE FOR ALL IS BEST FOR AMERICA